Pet Loss Sympathy Gifts

 Many people turn to self-help books to cope with grief after a loved one, including a furry friend, passes away.
 When my cat passed away after a long, happy life I was devastated.
 I went to the library and found a few books on coping with pet loss.
 Reading Jon Katz's book helped me process my feelings of grief, sadness, and even guilt for having to make a difficult decision with my vet.
 Self-help books on coping with pet loss are thoughtful gifts for people grieving the loss of a cat or dog.
 Going Home: Finding Peace When Pets Die

 If you have never had to cope with the loss of a pet, you may also find it helpful to read articles on pet loss before you visit your friend and offer comfort and support.

-Memorial Stone or Garden Statue to Honor a Beloved Pet
+3. Memorial Stone or Garden Statue to Honor Their Beloved Pet

 Creating a special spot in the garden to help honor her pet may help your friend deal with her grief.
 You can find pet memorial stones online.
 Some veterinary offices have resources and information on how to create a memorial for a deceased pet.
 The vet's office may also have some booklets on coping with pet loss and information about local pet bereavement support groups.
 When and if your grieving friend is ready, accompanying her to a pet loss support group is a kind and loving gesture.

 For some people, a sympathy gift may not be what they need to start healing from their pain.
 Your intuition will guide you in determining the best way to help your friend through her loss.
 You may chose to send your friend a card, especially if she lives far away from you and delivering a gift is not practical.
 Some greeting card stores have cards designed specifically for people mourning the loss of a pet.
 But if you can't find a pre-printed greeting card you could write your thoughts in a blank card or make a handmade card.
 If you aren't sure what to write in the card, choose a favorite comforting quote from an online quotation site or printed anthology of famous quotes.